NadeemA23/GeneralQuiz/README.md

 - Used to validate all HTML code written and used in this webpage.

 [Bootstrap](https://getbootstrap.com/)
-- Obtained some code and reseacrched and learnt various coding methods
+- Obtained some code and researched and learnt various coding methods

 [uizard](https://uizard.io/)
-- Replacement application to create wireframes since balsamiq stopped working.
+- Replacement application to create wire-frames since balsamiq stopped working.